-• IFRS 16 Leases replaces IAS 17 Leases and will be effective for annual periods beginning on or after 1 April 2024.
+- IFRS 16 Leases replaces IAS 17 Leases and will be effective for annual periods beginning on or after 1 April 2024.
 The Group's accounting as a lessor will remain aligned to the current approach under IAS 17; however, for lessee accounting there will no longer be a distinction between finance and operating leases.
-The transition approach adopted by the Group will result in the recognition of right of use assets and lease liabilities in respect of leased properties previously accounted for as operating leases.
-Work is currently underway to quantify the lease liabilities.
+The transition approach adopted by the Group will result in the recognition of right of use assets and lease liabilities in respect of leased properties previously accounted for as operating leases. - Preliminary work indicates that the on-balance sheet liabilities for the Authority will increase by £30 million, offset by an increase in Property, Plant and Equipment assets of the same value.
+Operating lease payments will be replaced by interest and minimum revenue provisions of the same value, so there is no net impact on the General Fund reserves.
+A depreciation charge on the right-of-use asset will be recognised in the CIES and as this cannot fall a charge on the General Fund it will be transferred via the Movement in Reserves Statement to the Capital Adjustment Account, an unusable reserve.

 As permitted by the transition options under IFRS 16, comparative figures for the prior year will not be restated.
-Going forward, the Group will recognise a finance charge on the lease liability and a depreciation charge on the right-of-use asset, whereas previously the Group included lease rentals within the respective service area's expenditure.
-The Group intends to take advantage of the exemption to not recognise a lease liability and a right-of-use asset for leases for which the underlying asset is of low value.
+The Group intends to take advantage of the exemptions to not recognise lease liabilities for leases of 12 months or less and a right-of-use asset for leases for which the underlying asset is of low value.